anjeelupreti/movie_ticket_booking_system/README.md

 - ✅ View available movies
 - ✅ Check showtimes for each movie
 - ✅ Book seats for a selected showtime
-- ✅ Cancel a booking (booking-level only)
+- ✅ Cancel a booking

-> ⚠ Note: Seat-wise cancellation is not yet available — full bookings must be canceled as a whole.

 ### 🛠 Admin Role